verrazzano/docs/content/en/docs/guides/migrate/install/fluent/_index.md

 </div>
 {{< /clipboard >}}

-##### Pod security context
+#### Configure pod and container security
 Override pod and container security default settings to limit actions that pods and containers can perform in the cluster.
-These settings allow pods and containers to only perform operations that are needed for them to operate successfully, and mitigate security vulnerabilities, such as privilege escalation.
+These settings allow pods and containers to perform only operations that are needed for them to operate successfully, and to mitigate security vulnerabilities, such as privilege escalation.

-The default user for Fluent Bit is root, which it needs to be able to read and write to hostpath.
-Below are the recommended security settings for Fluent Bit and Fluent Operator.
+The default user for Fluent Bit is root, which it needs to be able to read and write to `hostpath`.
+The following are the recommended security settings for Fluent Bit and Fluent Operator.

 **fo_seccontext.yaml**
 {{< clipboard >}}